Keyword Cannibalisation

 1. Conducting Keyword Research

 Undertake comprehensive keyword research to identify the most valuable and relevant keywords for each website page.
 Ensure each page targets unique and specific keywords that align with its content and purpose.
-Various tools, like SEMRush, Ahrefs and Google Keyword Planner, can be used to identify the most relevant keywords.
+Various tools, like SEMrush, Ahrefs and Google Keyword Planner, can be used to identify the most relevant keywords.

 2. Creating A Content Hierarchy